 kcar features an HTTP parser that will convert a bytestream into a 3-element array suitable for use as a Rack response.
 It is IO interface agnostic, so it may be used with HTTP streams over Unix domain sockets, regular files, FIFOs, StringIOs as well as traditional TCP sockets.

-RFC2616-compliant Ragel+C parser adapted from Unicorn and Mongrel
+RFC2616-compliant Ragel+C parser adapted from Mongrel

 decodes chunked response bodies with an optional pass-through mode (to avoid rechunking with Rack::Chunked)

 handles odd things like trailers and multiline headers

 streaming interface for response bodies allows for incremental processing of arbitrarily large responses.

 kcar is only lightly tested and is not yet aware of all quirks found in all real (possibly broken) web servers.

 If you're using a packaged Ruby distribution, make sure you have a C compiler and the matching Ruby development libraries and headers.

 While you can use the